FAQ

 Visiting: Where do I Park?

-The San Clinic P2 has automated paid parking onsite for patients and visitors, it’s secure car parking.
+Paid Parking is available on site.
+The SAN Clinic P2 has secure automated paid parking onsite for patients and visitors.

-We recommend you do not leave your parking ticket in your car.
-Pay stations are located near hospital entry points for cash and credit card payments, and you can also pay by card at the exit boom gates.
+Pay stations are located near the clinic and hospital entry points for cash, debit and credit card payments.
+Alternatively, you can pay at the boom gate as you exit.

 Visiting: Where do I drop off, pick up?